 God is God.
 God needs nothing from us.
-He takes no satisfaction in people who will make any sacrifice imaginable to protect the Christian faith but refuse to be moved by the site of despair all around them.
-Who claim that their way really is loving, no matter how much our neighbors say that it hurts.
+He takes no satisfaction in seeing people willing to make any sacrifice imaginable to protect their understanding of the Christian faith but are unmoved by the site of despair all around them.
+He’s not interested in hearing our explanations for why our way really is loving, no matter how much our neighbors say that it hurts.

-Really they are just refusing to be broken by the site of God’s suffering children.
-What kind of father is happy that his kid claims to be sweeping the floor as they’ve been asked while listening as their brother begs them to stop hitting him with a broom?
+What kind of father is happy that his kid swept the floor while he’s listening to his other son being beat with the broom?
 What kind of Father do you think we serve?
-One who doesn’t give a crap about one of his children just so long as his orders are followed.
+One who doesn’t give a crap about one of his children just so long as his orders are followed?
 One who elevates service to him above any other concern?
 If that’s what you think, either you are under the mistaken impression that God is far less good than you are or I feel sorry for your kids.
 Continue reading

 A random thought to contemplate over your lunch break: